plfa/plfa.github.io/out/Stlc.md

     typing₁ : ∅ ⊢ not ∶ 𝔹 ⇒ 𝔹
     typing₁ = ?

-Typing C-L (control L) causes Agda to create a hole and tell us its expected type.
+Typing C-l causes Agda to create a hole and tell us its expected type.

     typing₁ = { }0
     ?0 : ∅ ⊢ not ∶ 𝔹 ⇒ 𝔹

-Now we fill in the hole by typing C-R (control R).
+Now we fill in the hole by typing C-c C-r.
 Agda observes that the outermost term in `not` in a `λ`, which is typed using `⇒-I`.
 The `⇒-I` rule in turn takes one argument, which Agda leaves as a hole.

     typing₁ = ⇒-I { }0
     ?0 : ∅ , x ∶ 𝔹 ⊢ if var x then false else true ∶ 𝔹

-Again we fill in the hole by typing C-R. Agda observes that the outermost term is now `if_then_else_`, which is typed using `𝔹-E`.
+Again we fill in the hole by typing C-c C-r.
+Agda observes that the outermost term is now `if_then_else_`, which is typed using `𝔹-E`.
 The `𝔹-E` rule in turn takes three arguments, which Agda leaves as holes.